Wolfson Children's Hospital: Foundation

 In 1985, the Baptist Health Foundation was created to assist in fundraising for Baptist Health.
 The Foundation coordinates gifts and fundraising for Wolfson Children's Hospital in addition to four adult Baptist Health hospitals.

 In May 1989, the inaugural Wolfson Children's Hospital Bass Tournament drew 252 boats.
 Proceeds benefited the hospital.

-The hospital's major fundraising event is the Wolfson Children's Challenge, an annual event that features a 55K Ultra Marathon, 55K Ultra Relay, 30K Individual Run, 1-Mile Fun Run, and family-friendly activities.

-Another signature event is Christmas in July, held on July 25 each year, to collect toys and donations to help the hospital's Child Life Department normalize the hospital experience and provide distraction through toy and play.
+Another event is Christmas in July, held on July 25 each year, to collect toys and donations to help the hospital's Child Life Department normalize the hospital experience and provide distraction through toy and play.

 Awards

 In 2016, U.S. News & World Report named Wolfson Children's Hospital among the nation's top 50 hospitals for neurology and neurosurgery, and gastroenterology and GI surgery.
 Wolfson Children's Hospital achieved Magnet status by the American Nurses Credentialing Center in 2007 and again in 2012 and 2017, an international recognition of excellence in patient care.

 In 2019 the hospital was awarded the status of "top children's hospital" by The Leapfrog Group's children's hospital rankings, one of seven nationwide.

 As of 2020-21 Wolfson Children's Hospital has placed nationally in all 3 out of 10 ranked pediatric specialties on U.S. News & World Report: Best Children's Hospital rankings.
 In addition, the hospital is ranked as #5 the best children's hospital in Florida.